 How To Remove Yourself From Arrests.org

-Arrests.org places itself as a crime-fighting tool that presents a valuable database of data concerning arrest reports to the public.
+Arrests.org places itself as a crime-fighting tool for arrest record search that presents a valuable database of data concerning arrest reports to the public.
 Nevertheless, several websites seem to be openly aligned more with amusements purposes and revenue from advertisements.

-For instance, the arrests.org removal process does not have an exact mugshot removal method.
-This remains constant even after the offender’s allegations and charges have been dropped or dismissed.
+For instance, on www.arrests.org, the removal process does not have an exact mugshot removal method.
+This remains constant even after the offender’s allegations and charges, including both criminal and civil charges, have been dropped or dismissed.

 90% of our clients’ charges were dropped, dismissed, sealed, and/or expunged.
 You have options, let us help.